 In many impact driver comparative test results that we have read, this tool comes in the middle of the selection with regard to speed and power.
-With its reasonable price of around $100, it is no wonder user experiences for this impact driver has generally been very positive.
+With its reasonable price, it is no wonder user experiences for this impact driver has generally been very positive.

 - Features 955 in. lbs. of max torque